DarshanAdiga/entity-relation-repo/README.md

 ```

 ## Components

+### indexer.py
-**indexer.py**: Index the newly available news articles into elasticsearch
+Index the newly available news articles into elasticsearch

+### entity_extractor.py
+Tokenize and parse the sentences, identify the different entities and relationships

+*TODO*:
+  - Infer the pronouns in the sequence of sentences and replace pronouns with the actual subjects/objects